-- The Explain section of each unit provides opportunities for students to develop academic language using visuals with Picture Vocabulary.
-For example, Angle Relationships, Explain, Picture Vocabulary includes a slideshow with visual representations and digitally manipulative flashcards that allow students to independently practice and develop mathematical language. - The Explain section of each unit provides opportunities for students to develop mathematical language using visuals and manipulatives with Language Connections.
-Language Connections contains handouts for each language proficiency level and correlates to the unit vocabulary and context.
-For example, the Angle Relationships, Explain, Language Connections handout for beginners includes a matching activity with vocabulary and visual representations of angle pairs that allow students to use protractors for measuring angles.
-Also included is a story with visuals for both academic and everyday vocabulary with a word bank to complete a summary describing vocabulary words. - The materials include Language Supports that allow students to develop mathematical vocabulary by first creating a need for the language.
+- The "Explain" section of each unit provides opportunities for students to develop academic language using visuals with Picture Vocabulary.
+For example, Distinguish Between Proportional and Non-Proportional, Explain, Picture Vocabulary includes a slideshow with visual representations and digitally manipulative flashcards that allow students to independently practice and develop mathematical language. - The "Explain" section of each unit provides opportunities for students to develop mathematical language using visuals and manipulatives with Language Connections.
+Language Connections contains handouts for each language proficiency level which correlates to the unit vocabulary and context.
+For example, the Distinguish Between Proportional and Non-Proportional, Explain, Language Connections handout for beginners includes tables, graphs, and verbal descriptions corresponding to equations.
+Also included is a story with visuals for keywords in the scenario, and a word bank with mathematical vocabulary to complete a summary of processes.

+• The materials include Language Supports that allow students to develop mathematical vocabulary by first creating a need for the language.
 This is accomplished through opportunities for reading and listening to new words in context.
 Students then apply those words in speaking and writing.
-For example, Angle Relationships, Explore 1 encourages students to use the terms from the word wall and anchor chart to discuss responses with peers before completing student journals.
+For example, Pythagorean Theorem, Explore 1 encourages students to reiterate key terms such as triangle, area, square, square root, and hypotenuse during discussion and when writing in the student journal.